 Sun damage can be pretty brutal, especially if you live in a city that gets a lot of shine.
 Sunny rays might be nice when relaxing at the beach, but unless you’ve got a solid layer of protection like a ceramic shield, then your car is going to be hurting.

-Whether you decide to repaint your trim, do a deep clean on them with paint thinner, or go wild with the peanut butter, it’s not too late for your car to have clean and beautiful plastic again.
+Whether you decide to repaint your trim, do a deep clean on them with paint thinner, but just in case, we also got you cover, you can use our Plastic Restorer. it’s not too late for your car to have clean and beautiful plastic again.
 The best thing you can do for your car is to protect it from the elements.

 Have a reliable parking spot that you know will keep it from getting too much damage, regularly wash off any dirt or grease that might collect on it, and only use the best products to wash and protect your car.
 You might survive a sunburn, but you and your car will be better off using the right kind of protection.